HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image48.png)

+> !Note
+>
-Note: for some versions of Navicat, it may be unable to connect after checking the CA certificate name verification, which may be because the DLL of this version is not compatible.
+> for some versions of Navicat, it may be unable to connect after checking the CA certificate name verification, which may be because the DLL of this version is not compatible.
 For example, the following warning:"2026 SSL connection error: ASN: bad other signature confirmation".
 In this case, you need to replace the"libmysql.dll"with files with the same name in MySQL Workbench, or update it to a higher version.
 Please refer to the [link](https://www.heidisql.com/forum.php?t=19494).

 ## Data migration, backup and recovery